Skip to main content

 • Name — short internal name (e.g. Greeter).

 • Label — public name shown to volunteers.
-Leave blank to mirror Name.
+Leave blank to use the Name.

 • Image (Landing) — a public URL for a per-role photo.
-Optional; if absent, the event image is used as the role card photo.
+Optional.

-• Engagement — look up your Campaign from Step 1.
+• Engagement — look up the Campaign you created in Step 1.

 3. Save.

-You don't need to set price, stock, or any of the e-commerce fields.
-Leave them blank.
+You don't need to set price, stock, or any of the e-commerce fields — just leave them blank.

-1. From the role's record page, scroll to Liminal Availabilities and click New.
+1. From the role's record page, scroll to Liminal Availabilities and click New (or use the Engagement Builder's Shifts tab).

 3. Fill in: